Stock futures point lower ahead of employment-related reports

 AMC STOCK HALTED BY NYSE YET ROBINHOOD TAKES HEAT

-Shares in movie theater operator AMC Entertainment nearly doubled in another bout of heavy trading as the company embraced its status as a "meme" stock being driven higher by hordes of individual investors.
+Shares in movie theater operator AMC Entertainment are up 20% in premaret trading on Thursday morning.
+Shares nearly doubled in the prior session in another bout of heavy trading as the company embraced its status as a "meme" stock being driven higher by hordes of individual investors.
 Other stocks like GameStop that have been championed on online message boards and social media also rose.

 Bond yields edged lower.
 The yield on the 10-year Treasury note was steady at 1.59%.